DONGYEONKANG/DONGYEONKANG/README.md

 ### Hi there 👋

-# This is Dongyeon Kang from KOR
+# This is DONGYEON KANG from Kor
 ---
 - ✅ I’m currently learning AI in Aiffel
 - 🧨 I’m interested in ML/DS, especially in Computer Vision👩‍💻